 There are several high-dimensional extensions of the necklace splitting theorem, depending on which partitions we consider for $\rr^d$.
 If we are given $m$ measures in the unit cube $[0,1]^d$, it was proved by de Longueville and Živaljevic that it is possible to distribute them among $r$ thieves by using $(r-1)m$ cuts by hyperplanes parallel to the facets of the hypercube and then distributing the pieces, even if the number of cuts parallel to each facet is fixed in advance \cite{deLongueville:2006uo}.

-Instead of optimizing the number of hyperplanes used to make the partition, we can reduce the number of parts in which we split $\rr^d$, if we are restricted to convex pieces.
+Instead of optimizing the number of hyperplanes used to make the partition, we can reduce the number of parts into which we split $\rr^d$, if we restrict attention to convex pieces.

 \begin{problem} Let $r, m, d$ be positive integers.
 Find the smallest value $k=k(r,m,d)$ such that the following statement holds.
 For any $m$ absolutely continuous probability measures $\mu_1, \dots, \mu_m$ in $\rr^d$, there exists a partition of $\rr^d$ into $k$ convex parts that can be distributed among $r$ sets $A_1, \dots, A_r$ such that